jonghyeonk/KB-Contextualization/README.md

 For each folder, you can implement our approach by running 'run_experiments.py' file.

-You can set your own parameters on the approach in 'log_utils.py' and 'shared_variables.py files located in the folder '~\src\commons'
+You can also set your own parameters in 'log_utils.py' and 'shared_variables.py files located in the folder '~\src\commons'

 The output is saved in the folder '~\data\output'.